 New Distracted Driving Law

 On December 21, 2020, Ohio Governor Mike DeWine signed into law a bill that aims to crack down on distracted driving in the state.
-The bill, which takes effect on March 21, 2023, includes several provisions that are intended to make it easier for law enforcement officials to enforce existing laws against distracted driving and to help prevent accidents caused by distracted drivers.
+The bill, according to Ohio DPS begins being enforced in October, 2023, includes several provisions that are intended to make it easier for law enforcement officials to enforce existing laws against distracted driving and to help prevent accidents caused by distracted drivers.

 One of the key provisions of the bill is a ban on using a handheld electronic device while driving.
 Under the new law, drivers are prohibited from using a handheld electronic device for any purpose while their vehicle is in motion, including to make phone calls, send text messages, or use social media.
 Drivers are also prohibited from holding a handheld electronic device while driving, even if they are not actively using it.
 The bill also includes a number of exemptions to the handheld device ban.
 For example, drivers are still allowed to use handheld devices to make emergency calls to law enforcement or other emergency services.
 Drivers are also allowed to use handheld devices that are integrated into the vehicle, such as built-in navigation systems.